Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Experiments

-TC results in a decrease of performance for ogbl-collab and no change in performance for ogbl-ppa.
-This is likely due to the thresholds imposed by our strategy which separates splits.
-There is no distinguishable overlap between sampled distributions: TC can't re-weight the training adjacency matrix in order to improve LP generalization \cite{wang2023topological,li2022ood}.
-This result runs contrary to current work, where re-weighting is effective for handling distribution shifts in other graph tasks \cite{zhou2022model} and even computer vision \cite{fang2020rethinking}.
+TC often decreases performance on ''Forward'' splits.
+This is likely due to LPShift's distinct split thresholds; meaning there is limited structural overlap between sample distributions.
+As such, TC can't re-weight the training adjacency matrix for improved generalization to neighborhood information~\cite{wang2023topological,li2022ood}.
+This result runs contrary to current work, where re-weighting is effective for handling distribution shifts in other graph tasks~\cite{zhou2022model} and computer vision~\cite{fang2020rethinking}.
+However, the ''Backward'' CN and SP splits indicate consistent performance increases induced by TC.

-{\bf \underline{Observation 2}: DropEdge Occasionally Works.} Additionally, as demonstrated in Table~\ref{table:gen_rel_change}, DropEdge \cite{rong2020dropedge} is the only generalization method that improves the performance of our tested LP methods on all splits for ogbl-collab, although it has a small detrimental effect on ogbl-ppa.
-This result is interesting given that DropEdge is not LP-specific and ogbl-collab has an inherent distribution shift involved in predicting unseen author collaborations \cite{hu2020open, zhang2022dynamic}.
-However, Figure~\ref{fig:emd_collab_plot} indicates that DropEdge only has a significant effect on EMD when handling the ``Inverse'' ogbl-collab CN split, indicating that the performance improvement is due to the change in the adjacency matrix structure, not the change in the distance between sample distributions.
-Additional EMD results are detailed in the Appendix within Tables~\ref{table:collab_full_emd} and \ref{table:ppa_full_emd}.